 Anyone that is familiar with the itaste probably expects, like I did, the itaste MVP to be something very similar.
 It’s not!
 What the MVP is has some similarity in the VV function but it’s a lot like the Wink.. just without the drama or the massive battery life.
 It’s a slim box-type variable voltage device with digital display, a large built in battery and charging circuit that also carries a USB-out port for charging other mobile devices.
 Let’s put it through the works:

-In the box you get the actual device, 2 ce4 type dual coil cartomizers with 4 incredibly thick wicks (which I’ll be reviewing on their own) and a multi-face USB charging cable along with what looks like an eGo tank plinth.
+In the box you get the actual device, 2 ce4 type dual coil cartomizers with 4 incredibly thick wicks (which I’ll be reviewing on their own) and a multi-face USB charging cable along with what looks like an eGo tank plinth(Not like the Kanger T3).
 Something resembling instructions and a battery disposal warning.
 Basically a simple kit without too much bloatware.

 Construction feels surprisingly solid.
 I was expecting el-cheapo plastic much like the Gripper (or Gripper VV) and I was very pleasantly surprised with this, it’s molded aluminium with polished metal end plates and even has quite a bit of weight to it, I often pray at the altar of Provari and the weight of the MVP still threw me.